adnanmc/BE-Data-Seed/readme.txt

 2:
 Edit and save 'config.json' based on your env and target date.
 Date format used is DDMMMYY example: 07JUN18 (must be uppercase).
+"ignoreTail" contains the tail number script will ignore.
+Must use "", to add more tail number

 3:
-Open command line and run 'python req.py'.
+If targeting the whole plot, open command line and run 'python req.py'.
+It will take 90 min to finish.
+If ignoring tail listed in config.json, open command line and run 'python req_ignore_tail.py'.
 It will take 90 min to finish.

 4:
 Login to Movement Control see if any flight got missed.
 If missed fill out OUT OFF ON IN for those flights manually.